For teachers with initial certification in another content area seeking K-12 certification as an Educational Technology Specialist.

 Students are required to complete two semesters of practicum (MSTU 4700).
-Practicum in the Fall semesters focus on elementary grades (grades K-6), and practicum in the Spring semesters focus on secondary grades (grades 7-12).
+Practicum in the fall semesters focus on elementary grades (grades K-6), and practicum in the spring semesters focus on secondary grades (grades 7-12).
 The program requires at least 50 hours of observation and at least 100 hours (or 20 days) of student teaching across two semesters.
 The grade level of the student’s current teaching certification will determine which grade the student will be placed in for student teaching.
-For example, if the student currently holds an initial teaching certificate for a secondary content area, the student will be placed in an elementary setting for student teaching as the Educational Technology Specialist certificate covers K-12.
+For example, if the student currently holds an initial teaching certificate for a secondary content area, the student will be placed in an elementary setting for student teaching as the Educational Technology Specialist certificate covers grades K-12.

 Fieldwork consists of observing a variety of activities relating to the role of an Educational Technology Specialist: observing technology coordinators and directors provide support to teachers, observing students at work using technology, and observing technology-related professional development workshops.
 Students may also observe technology integrators planning with teachers, facilitating the use of a makerspace or teaching coding and computational thinking.

-Student teaching placements will, for the most part, occur in local schools that are our program’s partners.
+Student teaching placements will, for the most part, occur in local schools that are our Program’s partners.
 Cooperating teachers may be technology coaches, technology integrators, directors of technology, or tech-savvy classroom teachers.
-Students already working full-time in the role of an Educational Technology Specialist, who would like to use their employment to fulfill student teaching requirements, must receive approval under guidelines set forth by the College and Office of Teacher Education.
+Students already working full-time in the role of an Educational Technology Specialist who would like to use their employment to fulfill student teaching requirements, must receive approval under guidelines set forth by the College and the Office of Teacher Education.
 Depending upon availability, summer student teaching placements may also be arranged in consultation with the program advisor.